libMobility: A Python library for hydrodynamics at the Smoluchowski level: Conclusions

 The modular design of \libM facilitates flexibility, allowing integration and extension of new solvers to cover various geometries and boundary conditions.
 Currently, \libM includes solvers tailored for fully open, triply periodic, singly confined, and doubly periodic systems.
 Extensive validations performed through rigorous tests confirm that the implemented methods adhere closely to theoretical predictions, particularly respecting fluctuation-dissipation relationships and correctly capturing thermal drift effects.

 Practical demonstrations highlight \libM's applicability in diverse scenarios.
 The library’s GPU acceleration enables simulations at scales and complexities previously considered infeasible with CPU-based implementations, significantly expanding the computational horizons available to researchers in computational fluid dynamics, biophysics, and materials science.
+Notably, the scalability and efficiency of \libM enabled simulations that are directly comparable in scale to experimental systems.

 Future developments will focus on expanding solver functionalities, further optimizing performance, and broadening accessibility across additional computing platforms.
 We anticipate that \libM will become a valuable resource, enabling detailed hydrodynamic investigations and accelerating discoveries across scientific disciplines that rely on accurate fluid-particle modeling.